 There are few organizations out there as fortunate as C4RJ when it comes to volunteers.
 They are our greatest asset.

-Our volunteers number more than 100 and hail from 38 cities and towns, even in places where C4RJ is not currently active.
+Our volunteers number more than 100 and hail from over 38 cities and towns, even in places where C4RJ is not currently active.
 Their strength lies not only in their numbers, but also in their life experience as educators, lawyers, homemakers, grandparents, business people, world travelers, retirees, and youth.

 And why do they commit hours a month after work and on weekends to support restorative justice?
 Well, we asked them — click on the videos to the right to see what some of them said.